Bugs That Bug

 It’s no wonder then, that our relationship with insects and arachnids includes descriptors like “pest,” “vector,” and “infestation.”
 Indeed, the tiny mosquito bears the huge title of most deadly animal in the world – over snakes and crocodiles (and, by the way, dogs who come in at #3).
 And while many insects and arachnids are beneficial, and all play a role in a balanced ecosystem, some people contend that mosquitoes and ticks certainly could, even should, be wiped from the face of the earth (more on that in a bit).
 In the meantime, it’s important to note that not all mosquitoes prey on humans (or even mammals – some prefer frogs!) and not all ticks bear diseases that affect humans.
 Here’s a bit more information on each species, including ideas on how to avoid encountering them.

 Mosquitoes: There are about 50 mosquito species found in Wisconsin, all of which (if female) require a blood meal to nourish their developing eggs.
 In general, these members of the Order Diptera (flies), feed on nectar and plant juices.
 Depending on the species, females deposit their eggs in small pools of water or on low ground to await flooding.
 Once the eggs hatch, the larvae (or “wrigglers”) live underwater, then pupate and emerge several days later as adults.
 The entire egg-to-adult process takes 10-14 days.
 The species known to transmit West Nile Virus (the Northern House Mosquito – Culex pipiens) lives and breeds while staying within a 1-3 mile radius so, your best defense against it and other mosquito species is eliminating backyard breeding grounds (i.e. any pool of standing water as small as a bootprint that remains wet for a week or more).
 Need help selecting the best mosquito repellant?
 Check out this research published in the Journal of Insect Science.
 DEET still takes the crown but lemon eucalyptus makes a good showing.
+Learn more here about other natural ways to keep mosquitos away or learn how to make homemade bug sprays!
+In addition, check out this article from the Montem hiking blog to learn about how to prevent mosquito bites while hiking.

 The good news: Scientists studying West Nile Virus have found that only 1% of mosquitoes carry the virus; and if bitten by an infected mosquito, there’s only a 1% chance of severe illness.
 (Find out more about West Nile, including 2017’s reported activity, from the Wisconsin Department of Health Services.)
-And mosquitos that carry the Zika virus (the Asian tiger mosquito – Aedes albopictus) are not found in Wisconsin – but UW entomologists are continually tracking their presense or absence.
+And mosquitos that carry the Zika virus (the Asian tiger mosquito – Aedes albopictus) are not found in Wisconsin – but UW entomologists are continually tracking their presence or absence.

 So, back to the idea of eliminating mosquitoes.
 We have it pretty easy here, in the Midwest, considering tropical mosquitoes carry much more deadly diseases like malaria, dengue, yellow fever, and encephalitis.
 Should we eradicate the “most deadly animal in the world?”
 Would it have a deeper impact than we imagine?
 Bioethicist, David Magnus, posits on this topic that “we have to make every effort to be humble in recognizing the limits of our knowledge.
 We ought to be very careful before we do anything that has irreparable consequences.”
 He further notes, however, that he is on the side of elimination when it comes to Aedes aegypti, the species responsible for spreading Zika, yellow fever, dengue, and other diseases.
 Read more on the topic from Goats and Soda.
 Or, check out this video from SciShow: